Looking for a job or internship? Click the "Jobs & Internships" tab directly above!

 "My favorite thing about BCAP was the counselors."

 BCAP Planning Committee

-Each spring, BCAP's curriculum is redeveloped by a collaborative team of professional educators representing our six partner institutions.
+Each spring, BCAP's curriculum is created by a collaborative team of professional educators representing our six partner institutions.
 This Planning Committee insures that BCAP Adventures have a high-quality, one-of-a-kind, fun-filled learning experience.
-The theme for this year's curriculum is: Wild in the City: Step inside Brooklyn for untamed adventures in nature, art, and urban life!
+The theme for this year's curriculum is: More than Meets the Eye: Uncover the incredible world around you!

 We hire the best!